History of Jamaica: Emancipation

-The apprentice system was unpopular amongst Jamaica's "former" slaves – especially elderly slaves – who unlike slave owners were not provided any compensation.
-This led to protests.
-In the face of mounting pressure, a resolution was passed on August 1, 1838, releasing all "apprentices" regardless of position from all obligations to their former masters.
+The apprentice system was particularly unpopular among the enslaved, who — unlike their owners — received no compensation.
+Faced with protests, a resolution was passed on August 1, 1838, immediately releasing all "apprentices" regardless of position from all obligations to their former masters.

 With the abolition of the slave trade in 1808 and slavery itself in 1834, the island's sugar- and slave-based economy faltered.
 The period after emancipation in 1834 initially was marked by a conflict between the plantocracy and elements in the Colonial Office over the extent to which individual freedom should be coupled with political participation for blacks.
 In 1840 the assembly changed the voting qualifications in a way that enabled a majority of blacks and people of mixed race (browns or mulattos) to vote.
 But neither change in the political system, nor abolition of slavery, changed the planter's chief interest – which lay in the continued profitability of their estates – and they continued to dominate the elitist assembly.
 Nevertheless, at the end of the 19th century and in the early years of the 20th century, the Crown began to allow some Jamaicans – mostly local merchants, urban professionals, and artisans – to hold seats on appointed councils.

 Rumblings of emancipation movements had begun as early as the 1780s which scared many planters.
 With the fear of being unable to purchase a sufficient labor force through the slave trade, the value of women increased.
 From 1788 to 1807, some planters began to buy women at a higher rate, trying to balance the gender ratio to 50–50.
 The reason for buying women in higher amounts was so that they could give birth to more slaves.
 This served two purposes, one was to supply their labor force even in the eventual passing of emancipation, and secondly to cut down on future spending by instead having your slave be born instead of purchased.
 Minimizing spending became a large priority following emancipation and the decline of the sugar based economy of Jamaica, making running a plantation very expensive.
 Merchants still found a way to stay wealthy in the wake of emancipation through the importation of British goods into Spanish America, enabling communities such as Kingston that were built on the economy of the slave trade to see continued economic prosperity.